openstack-archive/sahara/doc/source/horizon/dashboard.user.guide.rst

 ------------
 Data Sources are where the input and output from your jobs are housed.

-1) From the Sahara/Data Sources page, click on the "Create Data Source" button at the top right.
+1) From the Data Processing/Data Sources page, click on the "Create Data Source" button at the top right.

 2) Give your Data Source a name.